artymmmm/SoccerDB/README.md

 # SoccerDB
-SQL database with soccer teams
+SQL database with soccer teams \n
 Made with C#, Entity Framework and MS SQL